 If you register for the Pediatric Psychiatry Collaborative, you are eligible to participate in NJAAP’s ABP-Approved MOC Part 4 Program.
 Participation is optional.
 The program is aimed at helping pediatricians increase use of age appropriate mental and behavioral health screening tools, anticipatory guidance, referrals and care coordination to support the early detection of mental/behavioral health issues, and improvement of mental/behavioral health care in the primary care setting.

 By participating in NJAAP’s Mental Health MOC Program, you will receive:

 - Training on mental/behavioral health screening

 - An AAP ADHD Toolkit, along with many other resources

 - Hands-on technical assistance for implementing screening and care coordination

 - Opportunities to network with colleagues, experts, and community organizations

 - 25 ABP Part 4 Maintenance of Certification (MOC) points upon program completion

 All participants in NJAAP’s Mental Health MOC Program are required to:

 - Designate a 3-person multidisciplinary practice quality improvement team

 - Attend 2 half-day In-Person Learning Sessions (opportunity to earn additional CME credits)

 - Submit baseline data and 2 months of follow up data for 20 patients per cycle

-- Submit bi-monthly reports on progress in achieving quality improvement goals
+- Submit progress reports on quality improvement goals

 - Participate in monthly webinars

 - Participate in one on-site office visit with NJAAP Quality Improvement team member

-- Complete pre and post survey inventory during the project
+- Complete pre and post surveys during the project